How We Use Your Information:

 If you have any questions about this notice please email us at firstname.lastname@example.org

-Dr Julian is a website platform that enables you to book a consultation with a mental health professional (such as a therapist or counsellor) and this notice also explains how your personal information is used by the mental health professional through the Dr Julian platform.
+Dr Julian is a website platform and apps that enables you to book a consultation with a mental health professional (such as a therapist or counsellor) and this notice explains how your personal information is used by the mental health professional and others through the Dr Julian platform.

 What is “personal information”?